-We all know cats are finicky creatures.
+We all know cats are finicky creatures, and cats dislike certain things with a fiery passion.
 Touch their tail when they’re not ready or scratch their head for a second too long, and you’ll find out first-hand what your furry friend does when she’s annoyed.
 Some cats keep it simple by giving offending humans glaring looks of disdain.
 The feistiest of the felines respond with teeth, claws, and raised hackles.
 And if your cat is a true pro, she’ll simply throw you the cold shoulder every time you get too close.

 Either way, it’s pretty easy to figure out when your cat is annoyed with you.
 The tricky part is knowing exactly what you did to trigger their ill will.
 To find out, you need to dig deep into the feline psyche.

 Lucky for you, we’ve done most of the hard work.
 Here are a few common human behaviors that cats dislike with a passion…

 1. Make Loud Noises